xaIex/Playlist-Cover-List-SMP/README.md

 Automatic cleanup - Deleted playlists are automatically removed from the JSON object

 The script automatically cleans up unused properties when playlists are deleted or renamed.

+## What if I have a lot of playlists?
+- I would recommend to increase the scroll speed or make the cover tabs smaller!